 While the goal is to get kids unplugged and outside, using a navigation app on your hike can teach as well as motivate your kids.
-An app like Hiking Project allows them to see where they’re going, where they’re at and mark their progress.
+Hiking apps allow them to see where they’re going, where they’re at and mark their progress.

 Go at Their Pace

 Let your kids set the pace of the hike, even it’s much slower than you would go.
 For kids, the journey is often more important than the destination.
 Factor in plenty of time for the hike so you don’t rush and have the luxury to check things out.
 A slower pace will allow you to see things at your kids’ level.
 They’ll want to touch and feel things and they’re inevitably going to find marvelous things that you have missed.